 How the Program Works

 You may register for the SoonerSafe - Safe Room Rebate Program online at www.soonersafe.ok.gov.
 The registration period will be open each year beginning January 15.
 Registering ensures you will be considered for the program, but does not guarantee that you will receive a rebate.

 The program will use a random selection process to select names so that everyone who registers will have an equal chance to be selected.
 For that reason, the order of registration does not improve the odds of being selected.

-A maximum rebate of $2,000 is available per home, not to exceed 75 percent of the actual cost of the safe room. (*Note: this amount increased for 2024.
+A maximum rebate of $3,000* is available per home, not to exceed 75 percent of the actual cost of the safe room. (*Note: this amount increased for 2024.
 The maximum rebate amount in 2023 and prior years was $2,000).

 Only one person may register per physical home address.

 The randomly selected recipients will be notified after each selection period.
 You will be notified if you are selected for the rebate via the email address and/or phone number you provide when you register.
-You may also log in to your account at any time to check the status.
 Drawings will not occur on a specific date or month of the year, therefore please be sure to use an email address you check regularly.

 If your application is selected, you will need to complete the following three steps: 1.)
-Confirm your participation on www.soonersafe.ok.gov; 2.)
+Confirm your participation; 2.)
 Have a safe room installed on your property following the guidelines in the SoonerSafe Rules and Regulations; 3.)
-Submit the required documentation (listed below) to OEM by the deadline associated with your selection period.
-If you do not know your deadline, please call the SoonerSafe team at (405) 521-2481.
+Submit the required documentation (listed below) to ODEMHS by the deadline associated with your selection period.
+If you do not know your deadline, please call the SoonerSafe team at email@example.com.
 These steps are listed in more detail below.

 If You Are Selected to Receive a Rebate

 If your application is selected, you will have 30 days to confirm your participation via the SoonerSafe website.
-At that time you may also choose not to participate at this time, but still be eligible for future selection OR you may choose not to participate at all and have your application removed from the program.
+At that time you may also choose not to participate, but still be eligible for a future rebate.
 Please note that you MUST complete this step within 30 days in order to move forward with the program.
-If we do not receive a confirmation within 30 days, your application will be removed from the rebate list and will be placed back in the eligible database for future SoonerSafe rebate opportunities.
+If we do not receive a confirmation within 30 days, your application will be removed from the rebate list.

 All selected recipients must submit their paid invoice showing the total cost of safe room purchase and installation, along with a completed SoonerSafe Certificate of Installation to attest that the safe room’s design, construction, and installation complies with the most recent versions of FEMA Publications 320 (Taking Shelter from the Storm) and FEMA 361 (Design and Construction Criteria for Community Safe Rooms), as well as ICC 500 (Standards for the Design and Construction of Storm Shelters).
 The certificate must be signed by the safe room installer and submitted to OEM by the deadline associated with your rebate selection period.
 OEM may request a copy of your check or credit card receipt after documents have been reviewed.